issamohamed/Seer/README.md

 HOW TO RUN:
 1) Seeing this a flask application that makes use of the Whispher's and GPT-3.5's Libaries, for all the necessary enviorment resources, run this command below into your terminal:

-pip install flask os whisper openai
+pip install flask whisper openai

 2) Access to OpenAI's GPT-3.5 Turbo model requires an associated API key which is essential for the seamless interaction between Whispher and GPT-3.5.
 To recieve this required personal API key, one must set up an OpenAI account and follow the steps highlighted here in this link: